PedroArmengol/Data_Visualization_Class/README.md

 This project is an exploratory analysis about traffc fatality data in the US

-The datasets used in this exercise are here:
+The datasets used in this exercise are here the following ones:

 • The 2014 SAS Data ftp://ftp.nhtsa.dot.gov/FARS/2014/National/